orbitmines/archive/projects/Ray Calculi & Physics.md

 Slight gravity on the sides, pulling in the gravity from North, making it go south.
 Strong sink south?
 Gravity in both directions meeting in the middle.

+So magnetic field is putting a different direction on something flying toward it, one way for positron, the other for electron.

 ---